 No. We can’t look at your proposal and advise you on selecting a focus area.
 Each organization must make that decision.
 Often, a proposal can fall into more than one focus area.
-For example, a project related to an after-school music program for underprivileged students could fit into the culture and education focus areas.
-It would also fit within the definition of the family focus area, since such a program would "strengthen and enhance the lives of children and families" by providing a quality after-school activity for children with fewer options in this area.
-And if the proposal also emphasized how such a program positively impacts the mental health of the children, it could be construed to appropriately fit within the health and wellness focus area.
+For example, a project related to an after-school music program for underprivileged students could fit into the community and education focus areas.
+It would also fit within the definition of the health and well-being focus area, since such a program would "strengthen and enhance the lives of children and families" by providing a quality after-school activity for children with fewer options in this area.

 Every year the number and quality of proposals submitted to any given focus area varies.
 Because of that, it would be unfair, or could be perceived to be unfair, for Impact Austin to help any individual applicant choose a focus area.

 In making your selection of the focus area, we recommend you consider which aspect of your proposal has the strongest impact.